Software-Technical-Training/spring-rest-webstore/README.md

 # spring-rest-webstore
-Simple REST based api for a managing and viewing a web store
+Simple REST based api for managing and viewing a web store We will use
+* Spring Boot and Spring REST
+* Open API
+* Document database with JPA
+* ELK for reporting ?
+* Tracking ?
+Kafka for queuing ?
+* Maven
+* Junit, Mockito, PACT ?